Open Satellite Publications

 Click an image to view larger

-• For his edition Meiro Koizumi drew inspiration from the history of Mount Rainier and Mount Fuji’s connection as official sister mountains.
+For his edition Meiro Koizumi drew inspiration from the history of Mount Rainier and Mount Fuji’s connection as official sister mountains.
 The resulting hand-drawn works on paper comprising the set of multiples titled Tacoma Fuji are beautifully manipulated original Japanese woodblock prints of idyllic landscapes depicting Mount Fuji.
 Directly marking existing prints, bucolic mountainside towns are altered by the conflation of Mount Rainier and Mount Fuji and incorporation of Northwest symbols of urbanity drawn from the artist’s memory of time spent in Bellevue during his residency.
 Each work on paper in this set of five is unique.
+For more information.

-• Tacoma Fuji 1, 2009
+Tacoma Fuji 4, 2009

 Paper, paint and ink